troydhanson/info-theory/lzw/README.md

 Lempel-Ziv's LZ77/LZ78 compression methods are the basis of LZW described in a 1984 IEEE Computer [article](welch_1984_lzw.pdf).

-LZ78 encodes using a continually-updated dictionary of already-seen sequences.
+LZW encodes its input as a series of indexes into a running dictionary of already-seen sequences.
+LZW seeds the dictionary with the 256 bytes.

-The encoding identifies sequences as a dictionary index to their longest previously-seen prefix sequence and a subsequent index of the following sequence.
-Their concatenation forms a novel sequence.
-This sequence is added to the dictionary.
-Next time it occurs it can be encoded as a single index.
+Encoding is a process of emitting indexes.
+As it works through the input, it considers successive symbols, making the sequence as long as possible while still in the dictionary of already-seen sequences.
+At some point the growing sequence is not in the dictionary.
+Now the encoder emits the index of the last sequence- (it's one symbol shorter; it was in the dictionary).
+It adds a dictionary entry for the new sequence (last sequence + symbol).
+Encoding resumes by starting a new sequence from the symbol position.

-The decoder runs the same dictionary-update algorithm - when it decodes an index, and emits the sequence it encodes, and goes on to the next index, the concatenation of the sequences is a novel sequence that goes into the dictionary.
-Since the encoder and decoder are running the same algorithm they both generate the same dictionary at every point in time.
-The index numbers in the encoded buffer are thus valid in the decoder dictionary.
+The decoder generates the same dictionary as the encoder while it works.
+It decodes an index, and emits the sequence it encodes.
+It decodes the next index, concatenates the last sequence to the first symbol of this sequence, and puts this new sequence into the dictionary.
+The encoder and decoder build synchronized dictionaries; as each index from the encoder is encountered by the decoder, it adds the same dictionary entry as the encoder.
 There is no need to store the dictionary in the encoded buffer.
-LZW seeds the dictionary with the 256 singleton sequences (bytes).

-This implementation uses a hash table to look up sequences in the dictionary during encoding.
-It also stores dictionary indexes in the encoded buffer as variable-width bit codes based on the current dictionary size.
+The encoder checks if sequences are in the dictionary; the decoder converts index numbers to sequences.
+To meet these needs this implementation keeps dictionary entries simultaneously in an array and in a hash table.

+Dictionary indexes appear as variable-width bit codes in the encoded buffer.
+Their width varies as the log of the dictionary size during encoding.

 Encoding the English dictionary using LZW achieves quite a bit more compression that Huffman encoding.
 Huffman coding at order 1 (byte